Accessible Camping in Charente-Maritime

 Must-do activities and discoveries from your accessible campsite in Charente-Maritime

-Accessible tourism truly comes into its own here, with leisure activities and sites open to everyone.
-You will always find a well-located accessible mobile home to enjoy life.
+PRM tourism takes on its full meaning here, with leisure activities and sites that are open to everyone.
+You will always find a well-located PRM mobile home to enjoy life.

 Accessible water activities